-Laura was born not far from the Rocky mountains in the capital city of Alberta, Edmonton but until 2017 I (chris) had not been to Canada, let alone the north american high country of Canada.
+Laura was born not far from the Rocky mountains in the capital city of Alberta, Edmonton but until 2017 I (chris) had not been to Canada, let alone the north American high country of Canada.

-Since leaving Canada after a month exploring the region, I have missed it sorely ever since and am longing for the day we get to go back there and simply immerse in the breathtaking hiking, camping, wildlife photographing and driving through the mountains.
+Since leaving Canada after a month exploring the region, I have missed it sorely ever since and am longing for the day we get to go back there and simply immerse in the breathtaking hiking, camping, wildlife photography and driving through the mountains.

 One thing that stood out for us was how insanely beautiful the lakes of the Canadian Rockies are; the clarity and richness of blues and greens are something unrivalled anywhere else in the world (in our opinion)

-Whilst we haven’t been to all of the lakes listed below, these are 11 of our top picks for lakes in the Canadian Rockies you must-see in your lifetime.
+These are 11 of our top picks for lakes in the Canadian Rockies you must-see in your lifetime.

 A brief history on the Canadian Rocky mountain ranges